Mteheran/mteheran/README.md

 ### 👋 Hi, I'm Miguel Teheran.

-I work as a developer and software consultant working mostly with Microsoft Technologies.
+I am developer and software consultant working mostly with Microsoft Technologies.

 - 📫 you can find at: @Mteheran
 - 🌐 https://mteheran.dev/